James Francis McIntyre: Episcopate

-New York
+Auxiliary Bishop of New York

 On November 16, 1940, McIntyre was appointed auxiliary bishop of New York and titular bishop of Cyrene by Pope Pius XII.
-He received his episcopal consecration on January 8, 1941, from Archbishop Spellman, with Stephen Donahue and John O'Hara serving as co-consecrators, in St. Patrick's Cathedral.
-He became vicar general of the archdiocese on January 27, 1945, and received the Grand Cross of the Order of the Holy Sepulchre in May 1946.
-He once said that accounts of anti-Semitism in New York were "a manufactured movement...for the deliberate purpose of besmirching the minority Catholic population."
+He received his episcopal consecration on January 8, 1941, from Spellman, with Auxiliary Bishops Stephen Donahue and John O'Hara serving as co-consecrators, in St. Patrick's Cathedral.
+Spellman appointed McIntyre as vicar general of the archdiocese on January 27, 1945; he received the Grand Cross of the Order of the Holy Sepulchre in May 1946.

 On July 20, 1946, McIntyre was named coadjutor bishop of New York and titular archbishop of Paltus.
 Despite never succeeding Spellman as archbishop, he assisted in the governance of the archdiocese while Spellman was busied by his additional duties as Apostolic Vicar for the Military Forces.
 Spellman once said, "I have never undertaken any important matter without consulting [McIntyre].
 In nothing have I gone contrary to his advice."
 In 1947, McIntyre spoke out against legislation that would "permit further encroachments on the parental function of education."